rolandjlevy/js-sliders-game/notes.md

 ### Improvements

-- create an auto-solve button which randomly picks a div and clicks it
+- create auto-solve button which randomly picks a div and triggers click event

 ### Done
 - fix sorting when score is added to leader board